Instructional Coaches help teachers build their capacities and facilitate data-driven professional development that maximizes student potential.

 9. How Have You Supported Teachers Implementing Technology-Based Instruction Effectively?

-Easy Answer: I offer customized group or one-on-one training that focuses on purposeful blended learning stations design, technology tool curation to differentiate and data-driven use techniques.
+Example Answer: I offer customized group or one-on-one training that focuses on purposeful blended learning stations design, technology tool curation to differentiate and data-driven use techniques.

 I’ve mastered scaffolded coaching using multimedia models as well as post-implementation debriefs that include troubleshooting help improve the adoption.